On Demand Neuropsychiatric Workshop Series: Neuropsychiatric Aspects of COVID-19

 Dr. Vassilis E. Koliatsos is the senior neuropsychiatrist for Research and Education and the Stulman Scholar in Clinical Neuropsychiatry at Sheppard Pratt.
 Dr. Koliatsos, who is also professor in Psychiatry, Neurology, and Neuropathology at the Johns Hopkins University School of Medicine and Clinical Professor of Psychiatry at the University of Maryland School of Medicine, founded the Neuropsychiatry Program at Sheppard Pratt in 1997 to establish a coordinated approach to care for a variety of complex patients with severe cognitive, emotional, and behavioral problems across life cycle, from development to advanced age.
 With generous funding from the Stulman foundation, the Women’s Hospital Foundation, and other grateful patient families, the Neuropsychiatry Program was designed to help clarify the causes and mechanisms of symptoms and provides both consultative services and direct patient care.
 Dr. Koliatsos sees patients in the general neuropsychiatry teaching clinic focusing on general neuropsychiatry, TBI, neurodegenerative dementias, and complex psychopharmacological cases.

-Nurse Statement: Sheppard Pratt is an approved provider of continuing nursing education by Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+Nurse Statement: Sheppard Pratt is approved as a provider of nursing continuing professional development by the Maryland Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this CME activity.
 This activity provides 2.5 contact hours for nurses.

 Psychologist Statement: Sheppard Pratt is authorized by the State Board of Examiners of Psychologists as a sponsor of continuing education.
 Sheppard Pratt takes responsibility for the content, quality, and scientific integrity of this continuing education activity.
 Sheppard Pratt designates this educational activity for a maximum of 2.5 contact hours for Psychologists.